top of page

 white noise 1 .jpg

-I have an MA in ‘Creative Writing & Personal Development’ from Sussex University.
-I am an International Fellow of the ImpACT research group, University of East Anglia School of Health Sciences & a former Visiting Fellow in the Institute of Liberal Arts & Sciences, Keele University.
+I have an MA in Creative Writing & Personal Development from the University of Sussex.
+I have been a Leverhulme Trust Writer-in-Residence in the Kent Academic Primary Care Unit at the University of Kent, and a Visiting Fellow in the Institute of Liberal Arts & Sciences at Keele University.

 bottom of page